 Lauryn Arnott’s love of history and her drawing abilities earned her, the international art prize, the 2006 Association of Commonwealth Universities Art Prize in a competition titled “...a place in the world” , with her drawing titled Journey Home awarded by Nobel laureate author, John Coetzee.

-Arnott belongs to a generation of artists challenged by a questioning of ‘Western Patriarchal’ artistic monopoly.
+Lauryn belongs to a generation of artists challenged by a questioning of ‘Western Patriarchal’ artistic monopoly.
 Her work focuses on the debates of post-colonialism, fostering cross - cultural integration, refugees and globalisation.
-Given these thematic trajectories, Arnott draws upon her own intercultural experience to explore notions of mobility, whilst harnessing, then releasing, memories that cut across boundaries of culture, history and politics.
+Given these thematic trajectories, she draws upon her own intercultural experience to explore notions of mobility, whilst harnessing, then releasing, memories that cut across boundaries of culture, history and politics.